emmanuelwithme/THUIR-COLIEE2023/Legal Case Retrieval/README.md

 ## Pre-processing

-`process.py` file is used for preprocessing legal cases, including removing certain symbols and tags, removing French, concatenating abstracts, and more.
+`process.py` file is used for preprocessing legal cases, including removing certain symbols and tags, removing French, concatenating abstracts(連接摘要), and more.

-`reference.py` file only retains sentences containing special tags and adjacent sentences.
+`reference.py` file only retains sentences containing special tags(特殊標記) and adjacent sentences(相鄰的句子).

 `summary.py` file is used for extracting the summary from an unprocessed file.